miwashi-edu/edu-blackboard/README.md

 # edu-blackboard

-Expected time: 10 min from memory.
+Expected time: 10 min from memory, no notes or other aid.
 DoD: run "gradle check", and "gradle run" successfully.

 ## Prepare